kapouer/express-dom/README.md

 This architecture works all right as long as your tools allow this workflow:

-1. open page
-2. run page in express-dom
+0. load initial html
+1. install js modules, make global DOM modifications
+2. cache resulting model
+3. load model
+4. run it
-3. output to string
+5. output to string
-4. cache and transmit to clients
+6. cache and transmit to clients
-5. run page in client
+7. run page in client
-6. update page with new data received in the client
+8. update page with new data received in the client

 # Authentication and autorizations